robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 Done?
 OK.
 That was the bait; now it's time for for the switch.
 We'll get to all of your no doubt first-rate ideas eventually, but our first version of Snake is going to be a frill-free environment.
 It will run in the terminal; the player will have to press "enter" every time they want to make a move; and there will definitely not be a 2-player mode, at least not at first.
 Once we've got this prototype working then we'll let loose and build out of the advanced features that you just came up with, but we're going to begin by taking things one slither at a time.

 This is the first Programming Project for Advanced Beginners in which I'm going to recommend that you use *Object-Oriented Programming* (OOP).
 If you haven't come across OOP before, you have several options.
-First, you can go back to my previous PPABs and work through them using non-OOP instead.
+First, you can go back to [the][proj-1] [previous][proj-2] [PPABs][proj-3a] and work through without using OOP for now.
 Second, you can go to Google and get familiar with the core concepts behind OOP before continuing with this project.
 Finally, you can push on and pick things up as you go along.
 All of these approaches are valid.

 Remember, you never *have* to use OOP.
 Any code written with objects and classes can also be written without them.
 But I'm recommending OOP for this project because I foresee that it is going to become long and complex, and I believe that the extra structure that OOP brings will be invaluable.
 We'll be able to group related functionality and data together into different classes, which will be much easier to work with than a single big ol' pile of methods.